casid/jusecase/README.md

 }
 ```

-Notice that absolutely nothing needs to be changed in your test when switching to a different way of instantiating usecases.
+Notice that absolutely nothing needs to be changed in your unit test when switching to usecase factories.

 ### Automatic dependency injection
-There currently is no golden way to use dependency injection.
-Both manual and automatic approaches have benefits and drawbacks.
-This is why JUsecase doesn't require you to make that decision at the beginning of your project.
+It is also possible to use a dependency injection framework with JUsecase.
+Have a look at the Logic class derived from GuiceUsecaseExecutor.

 ```java
 public class Logic extends GuiceUsecaseExecutor {